danstoakes/2019-roguelike-procedural-generation/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+It is worth noting that this is a legacy-style archive, and likely won't be updated.